Supernode Analysis – Statement, Formula and Step by Step Solved Example

 In Node or Nodal analysis, we apply the KCL (Kirchhoff’s Current Law) at each non-reference node i.e. we apply the simple KCL at once on three nodes in fig 1(a).

 If we do the same i.e. apply the Nodal analysis instead of Supernode circuit analysis on the circuit in fig 1 (b), we face some difficulty at Node 1 and Node 2, because we don’t know what is the current in the branch with the voltage source?
 In addition, there is no such a way by which we adjust the situation i.e. we can’t express the current as a function of the voltage, where the definition of the voltage source is that the voltage is independent of the current.
 Due to these difficulties and troubles, we use supernode circuit analysis instead of Nodal analysis in the above fig 1 (b).

 There are two methods to simplify the circuit in the above fig 1 (b).

-The 2nd method is easier than the above method which is called Supernode analysis.
-In this method, we treat Node2, Node3 and the voltage source of 22V together as a sort of Supernode and apply KCL to both nodes (Nod2 and Node3) at once.
 The supernode is indicated by the region enclosed by the dotted line.
-This is possible because, if the total current leaving Node2 is zero (0) and the total current leaving Node3 is zero (0), the the total current leaving the combination is zero.
+This is possible because, if the total current leaving Node 2 is zero (0) and the total current leaving Node 3 is zero (0), then the total current leaving the combination is zero.
 This concept is shown in the following fig 2 (b) with the supernode (the area enclosed by the broken line).